-The Cornell method of note-taking may be easier for middle and high school students to use as it is a highly structured way to take notes.
+So, explain the benefits to students.
+Firstly, the Cornell method of note-taking may be easier for middle and high school students to use as it is a highly structured way to take notes.

-After the lesson, preferably withing 24-48 hours, students recite the information from their notes using the ‘cue’ column.
-Students then reflect on the wider implication of the notes/learning.
-Finally, students review the notes at regular intervals.
+After the lesson, preferably within 24-48 hours, students recite the information from their notes using the ‘cue’ column.
+Students then reflect on the wider implications of the notes/learning.

 An active study system with timed intervals for review, such as that promoted by the Cornell method of note-taking, is more effective than passive study styles, such as simply re-reading or copying out notes multiple times.